minnalabs/easely-docs/docs/app-store/generative-art-tools.md

 ### Step 5: Uploading to IPFS and Turning the Collection into NFTs

 The final step is to upload your collection to [IPFS](htpps://ipfs.io), the decentralizing file storing protocol and the industry standard for storing NFTs today.
-An easy way to store your files can be done via [Pinata](https://pinata.cloud) and it is recommended that you pin the NFTs yourself (so noone but you can ever possibly unpin them!). **If you have trouble pinning or prefer not to pin the images to your final generative art collection, feel free to contact the Easely team in our Discord and we will help you out!** Otherwise, see below instructions on pinning and uploading your images to IPFS.
+An easy way to store your files can be done via [Pinata](https://pinata.cloud) and it is recommended that you pin the NFTs yourself (so noone but you can ever possibly unpin them!). **If you have trouble pinning or prefer not to pin the images to your final generative art collection, feel free to contact the Easely team in our Discord, and we will help you out!** Otherwise, see below instructions on pinning and uploading your images to IPFS.

 #### Create a Pinata Account